Lemon cake with lemon curd

 - Combine the dry ingredients: flour, baking soda, and salt.
 Stir with a fork or whisk.

-- Using a mixer (hand held or stand mixer) beat the butter for 2-3 minutes, until it lightens in color and texture.
+- Using a stand mixer beat the butter for 2-3 minutes, until it lightens in color and texture.
 Slowly add the sugar, then the eggs, Next add the lemon zest, lemon curd and lemon juice.
 Blend well.

-- Add the flour mixture and the sour cream in stages, alternating and mixing at low speed as you go.
-My hand-held mixer was not strong enough to mix on low towards the end of mixing this batter so I switched to a wooden spoon.
+- Add the dry ingredients and the sour cream in stages, alternating and mixing at low speed as you go.

 - Bake for 1 hour, add an extra ten minutes if necessary.

-- Cool for ten minutes in the pan then invert the pan and remove the cake.
-Once the cake is cooled,whisk together the glaze of 1 Tb lemon juice and 1/2 cup powdered sugar and pour over the cake.
+- Cool completely in the pan then invert the pan and remove the cake.
+Whisk together the glaze of 1 Tb lemon juice and 1/2 cup powdered sugar and pour over the cake.

 Notes